pepabo/facade/README.md

 ## Logging

-façade takes over STDOUT and STDERR of sub command and emits it in some pretty manner.
+façade takes over STDOUT and STDERR of sub command and emits outputs from them in some pretty manner.

 ## License